 However, we can also design packaging for reuse rather than simple recycling.
-Does it last long?
+Does it last?
 Can it be used in the household?
 Could it be made into compost?
-These are some important and exciting questions we can answer in our design process.
-Ones that help extend the life of packaging before it’s thrown away.
+These are some important and exciting questions we can answer in our design process to extend the packaging life before it’s thrown away.

 2. Packaging for Packaging’s Sake

 We’re seeing a revolution in how packaging is designed to remove all of its dead weight.
-We all saw the pictures of the peeled oranges which had been resealed in plastic packaging.
-Such unnecessary choices when it comes to packaging products is a detriment to both innovation and the environment.
+Unnecessary choices regarding packaging products are a detriment to both innovation and the environment.

-In 2021 and going forward, packaging will be designed to get the most out of the least.
+From 2022 onwards, packaging will be designed to get the most out of the least.
 In fact, 77% of UK consumers have said brands should use as little packaging as possible.

 Image credit: Feel Desain

-No longer will we face reams of bubble wrap once we open a box.
+We’ll no longer face reams of bubble wrap once we open a box.
 We’ll do away with using a huge cardboard box to house a tiny item.
 Extraneous plastic will be reduced.
 Packaging is finally going to be streamlined.

 3. Replacing Plastic With Innovative Materials

-With an estimated 5.25 trillion pieces of plastic circulating our oceans right now - and that number increasing by the day - plastic is a problem.
+With an estimated 5.25 trillion pieces of plastic circulating our oceans, plastic is a problem.
 Brands and packaging specialists are quickly turning their attention to materials that can replace plastic.

 For example, the global furniture retailer IKEA has begun trialling packaging made from mushrooms.
 They announced they would replace styrofoam packaging with MycoComposite — a mushroom-based packaging created by Ecovative.